DSU-Digital-Sound-Design/f-25-DAD-222-Audio-Production-I/content/projects/project-3-mix.md

 - Delays on vocals can make them sound bigger without pushing them back in the mix
 - Delays on chord instruments can sound great as well.
 Try using rhythmic delays to get an interesting movement to your mix.

-Certainly, here are step-by-step instructions for applying delays using the Reaper DAW:

 **1. Add Three Delay Sends with Different Lengths:**
    - Create three separate tracks to act as your delay sends.
 Label them accordingly for clarity.